-num_results (int or None) default 10 The number of tasks to fetch from the service.
+- num_results (int or None, optional) The number of tasks to fetch from the service.
 May be set to None to request the maximum allowable number of results.

-params Any additional parameters will be passed through as query params.
+[Default: 10] - params (dict, optional) Any additional parameters will be passed through as query params.